 Allwood described the kind of biosignatures now being pursued as follows: While insects encased in amber can be seen and immediately identified, biosignatures are more like the “footprints and trapped breath of insects.
 Textural and chemical ghosts.”

-Dawn Sumner, one of the geologists present at Isua and someone with long experience looking for microbial influences in old rocks on Earth and on Mars (as a leader of the Curiosity Mars rover team ), put it another way.
+Dawn Sumner of the University of California, Davis, one of the geologists present at Isua and someone with long experience looking for microbial influences in old rocks on Earth and on Mars (as a leader of the Curiosity Mars rover team ), put it another way.
 The dynamic playing out, she said, is “a kind of detective game, but one with very few good clues.”
 Even when microbes influence rocks, the clues often disappear when those rocks are heated and deformed.

 No clear signs of life have been found in rocks as old as Isua’s, which are accepted to be in the range of 3.7 to 3.8 billion years old.
 Any clues that might indicate life was present have generally been obliterated by the churning of the Earth’s crust, or are more subtle than the ability of today’s science to detect them.
 Which is too bad, because the very old rocks hold the information needed to understand the origins of life on Earth and early evolution, as well as whether life might exist beyond our planet.